gmvoit/ExpCGM/notebooks/DorukTestModified.md

 # Modified Doruk/Jazzmin Notebook

+*Contributed by Doruk Yaldiz and Jazzmin Partridge, edited by Mark Voit*

-These Python notebook cells present an implementation of the ExpCGM framework that relates a galactic atmosphere's radius to its mean specific energy, based on various assumptions about the atmosphere's pressure profile and the gravitational potential confining it.
+These Python notebook cells present an implementation of the **ExpCGM** framework that relates a galactic atmosphere's radius to its mean specific energy, based on various assumptions about the atmosphere's pressure profile and the gravitational potential confining it.
 To obtain a notebook file containing all of the cells, go to ...

 Before executing the rest of the cells, you will want to import a few items: